Abhiram4068/JOB-PORTAL-PROJECT/README.md

 # Job Portal Project (Django)

-A **full-stack Django project** that scrapes real-time jobs from [TimesJobs](https://www.timesjobs.com/) and allows users to filter them by role, location, and experience.
+A **full-stack Django project** that scrapes real-time jobs from [TimesJobs](https://www.timesjobs.com/) and allows users to filter them by role, location, and experience and save these jobs for future reference.

 ---